tuchandra/sitev2/content/papers/weekly_suicide_prediction_choudhury.md

  - Chaitanya Konjeti
  - Munmun De Choudhury
 aliases:
- - Development of a Machine Learning Model Using Multiple, Heterogeneous Data Sources to Estimate Weekly US Suicide Fatalities
+ - "Development of a Machine Learning Model Using Multiple, Heterogeneous Data Sources to Estimate Weekly US Suicide Fatalities"
 draft: false
-categories: [papers]
+categories:
+ - papers
 ---

 How can we estimate suicides in real time when official data sources can have data lags of over a year?
 This paper, by researchers from Georgia Tech, the CDC, and the National Suicide Prevention Hotline, uses machine learning to model and forecast weekly suicide fatalities in the United States.